 Dessert Time with a Twist

 If you're looking for a local chocolate experience, paired with views to remember, climb aboard the High Roller at The LINQ.
 At an amazing 550 feet above the Las Vegas Strip, it is the world’s tallest observation wheel and the perfect spot for a pretty impressive chocolate experience.
-I was impressed with the handcrafted Ethel M Chocolates and wine pairing as I slowly revolved on The LINQ and gazed out over the Vegas lights.
+I was impressed with the handcrafted Ethel M Chocolates and wine pairing as I slowly revolved around The LINQ and gazed out over the Vegas lights.
 The chocolate experience—definitely a wow moment in this city that serves up plenty of wow moments—lasts 30 minutes and is available Thursdays from 5 to 8:30 pm.

 Escape to the Spa During Fall in Las Vegas